samkenxstream/turnkey-triumph-326606_samkencoin-nsq-relayer/README.md

 ## Notes

-No attempt is made to retry failed event posts.
+No attempt is made to retry failed publishes.

-Each event is posted as it arrives, without batching.
-You might want to batch if you're posting many events per second.
+Each event is published as it arrives, without batching.
+You might want to batch if you're publishing many events per second.

 ## Licence